-Classification Fund Type Purpose Commonly Used by the Trial Courts Basis of Accounting Fund Number Governmental Funds General Fund To account for all financial resources except those required to be accounted for in a separate fund.
+Classification Fund Type Purpose Commonly Used by the Trial Courts Basis of Accounting Fund Number Governmental Funds General Fund To account for all financial resources, excluding allocations that are required to be accounted for in a separate fund. fund.
 Yes-to account for all funds received by the court except those that must be accounted for separately.
 Modified Accrual 110001 Special Revenue Fund To account for certain revenue sources "earmarked" for specific purposes.
-Yes-to account for federal, state, local, and private grants.
-Modified Accrual Various Debt Service Fund To account for the accumulation of resources for and the payment of general long-term debt principal and interest.
+Yes-to account for federal, state, local, and private grants, as well as other legally restricted revenue (e.g., enhanced collections).
+Modified Accrual Various (refer to Phoenix Chart of Accounts) Debt Service Fund To account for the accumulation of resources for and the payment of general long-term debt principal and interest.
 No Modified Accrual Capital Projects Fund To account for financial resources used in the acquisition or construction of major capital facilities, other than those financed by proprietary funds and trust funds.
-Yes-to account for construction projects jointly funded by the County, court, and Judicial Council.
+Yes-to account for construction projects jointly funded by the county, court, and Judicial Council.
 Modified Accrual 140001 Permanent Funds To account for resources that are legally restricted to the extent that only earnings, and not principal, may be used for the purpose that supports the reporting governmental program-that is, for the benefit of the governmental entity.
 Yes-to account for endowments that require only earnings and not principal may be used for the purposes set forth in the endowment.
 Modified Accrual Various Proprietary Funds Enterprise Fund To account for operations that are financed and operated in a manner similar to private business enterprises.
 No Accrual Internal Service Fund To account for the financing of goods or services provided by one department or agency to other departments or agencies or the governmental unit, or to other governmental units on a cost-reimbursement basis.
 Yes-to account for the financing of goods or services provided by the trial court to another governmental entity, such as the county, on a cost reimbursement basis.
 Accrual 130001, 130011, 130021 Fiduciary Funds Trust Fund To account for funds held in a fiduciary capacity for a third party (nongovernmental), generally under a formal trust agreement.
-Yes-to account for court orders requiring monies to be held by the court until such time as a case is Accrual 320001 Agency Fund To account for resources received by one governmental unit on behalf of a secondary governmental unit.
-Yes-to account for fines, fees, etc. collected by the court on behalf of others.
+Yes-to account for court orders requiring monies to be held by the court until such time as a case is settled.
+Accrual 320001 Agency Fund To account for resources received by one governmental unit on behalf of a secondary governmental unit.
+Yes-to account for fines, fees, etc., collected by the court on behalf of others.
 Accrual 400000, 450000, 500001 Pension Trust Funds (and other employee benefits) To account for resources that are required to be held in trust for the members and beneficiaries of defined benefit pension plans, defined contribution plans, other postemployment benefit plans, or other employee benefit plans.
 No Accrual